-Rezoning signs are required for a PRO and must be placed on the property a minimum of fifteen days prior to the Planning Commission hearing.
-The sign must be placed on the property proposed for rezoning and in full public view along road frontages.
+Rezoning signs are required for a PRO and must be placed on the property a minimum of fifteen days prior to the initial Planning Commission hearing.
+The sign must be placed on the property proposed for rezoning and in full public view along all of the property's road frontages.
 The sign must be located along the property line of the right-of-way at the midpoint of the property width.
 A corner lot will require a sign for each road frontage.
 The sign location must be identified on the sign location plot plan submitted with the initial application materials and approved by the Community Development Department staff prior to installation.
+The signage shall remain posted throughout the PRO review process.
 Refer to Section 1 of this chapter for specific rezoning sign requirements.